 + Button.
 Each Search has a

-title which will show up in the search form in a selectbox where you can choose the search you want to use, and a
+title which will show up in the search form in a selectbox.
+From there you can choose the search you want to use and a

 configuration.
 The definition of the search is done in YAML syntax in the textarea configuration.
 Here you define the database connection, the Search tables/views, the design of the form and of the result table.

-For every field a comparison mode can be set, which should be used by the engine when the query is send.
+For every field a comparison mode can be set, which should be used by the engine when the query is sent.
 The SQL search engine has the following modes:

 - exact: exact comparison (key = val)